objectkuan/FastsocketPortingWorkspace/NEWREADME.md

 **Host A**:

 > - Make sure the host is booted with the fastsocket kernel
+> - Load the module into kernel and complete configurations in [How To Use](NEWREADME.md#how-to-use).
 > - Run the work load, here with 12 tasks:
 >
 >	`# ./http_load.sh 12`